-- The university employee must advise in writing, on a form provided by, or approved by the university (see addendum to the Consulting Checklist for approved forms), the person, firm, or agency for whom such consultation services are to be performed that (a) the employee, in his/her role as a consultant, is acting solely as an independent contractor, and not as an agent or employee, or under the sponsorship, auspices, or control of the University of Utah, and (b) the university assumes no responsibility whatever, express or implied, for the actions or omissions of the employee in his/her role as a consultant. see PPM 5-204.IV.F.1
+- The University employee must advise in writing, on a form provided by, or approved by the University, the person, firm, or agency for whom such consultation services are to be performed that (a) the employee, in his/her role as a consultant, is acting solely as an independent contractor, and not as an agent or employee, or under the sponsorship, auspices, or control of the University of Utah, and (b) the University assumes no responsibility whatever, express or implied, for the actions or omissions of the employee in his/her role as a consultant.

 Intellectual Property Issues

 - Faculty consultants must avoid entering into consulting agreements that are in violation of the terms of their employment by the University.